samsquire/ideas4/README.md

 I wrote a thread synchronizer that broadcasts changes it desires to do before it does them.
 This allows it to check for interfering changes.
 It can perform tasks immediately if there is no contention.

+Unfortunately it's half as fast as locks but has the advantage that every thread can be active even if there is contention.

 Can we scan code that has `atomic` blocks in it to decide how to handle them?

 Any code that touches `tail`, `tail.head` is unsafe to run in parallel with this code.